mobile site logo

 And because the electrical system is the one most tampered with, it’s also the most dangerous.

-Depending on the size and age, a Kansas City home will either have 60-amp, 100-amp, or 200-amp service.
+Depending on the size and age, most Kansas City homes will either have 60-amp, 100-amp, or 200-amp service.

-There are also a few unsafe main electrical panels (breaker boxes) in circulation and a small chance you could end up with aluminum wiring (which isn’t usually as scary as it sounds).
+There are also a few unsafe main electrical panels (fuse boxes and breaker panels) in circulation and a small chance you could end up with aluminum wiring (which isn’t usually as scary as it sounds).

 60-Amp Electrical Service

-This was the standard service size of homes during the 1950s and 1960s.
+This was the standard electrical service size of homes during the 1950s and 1960s.

 It can supply enough power for lights, outlets, range, and dryer in a small home but not enough to include electric heat.